rust-lang/prev.rust-lang.org/faq.md

 ### Why is the lifetime syntax the way it is?
 </a>

 The `'a` syntax comes from the ML family of programming languages, where `'a` is used to indicate a generic type parameter.
-For Rust, the syntax had to be something that was unambiguous, noticeable, and fit nicely in a type declaration right alonside traits and references.
+For Rust, the syntax had to be something that was unambiguous, noticeable, and fit nicely in a type declaration right alongside traits and references.
 Alternative syntaxes have been discussed, but no alternative syntax has been demonstrated to be clearly better.

 <a href="#how-do-i-return-a-borrow-to-something-i-created-from-a-function" name="how-do-i-return-a-borrow-to-something-i-created-from-a-function">
 ### How do I return a borrow to something I created from a function?